-Additional paid-in capital (APIC) is the amount that investors are willing to pay over the par value of the company’s shares.
+In other words, the additional paid-in capital is the amount that investors are willing to pay over the par value of the company’s shares.

 The par value of stock is normally set very low (e.g. $0.01), so the majority of the value received from investors for a capital raise will be recorded in the additional paid-in capital (APIC) account, rather than the common stock account.